 In the afternoon, visit beautiful Hall Vineyards high atop the hills in Rutherford for a private tour before dinner at The Rutherford Grill.
 If you are still up for a nightcap, head over to Pancha's in Yountville (6764 Washington St.), a favorite with locals and tourists alike.

-Auberge du Soleil - This terraced resort is built into the hillside and blends in magnificently with the surrounding landscape.
-The hotel features Mediterranean-inspired décor and offers a spa, tennis, whirlpool/pool and an outdoor sculpture gallery, plus beautiful views of Napa Valley.
+Auberge du Soleil - This terraced resort is built into the hillside, blending in perfectly with the surrounding landscape.
+Mediterranean-inspired décor accent each of the 30 guest rooms and suites, while a spa, tennis court, outdoor pool, and sculpture garden offer every kind of luxury you deserve on your honeymoon.

 San Francisco International Airport (SFO) and Oakland International Airport (OAK) are your best bets for getting to Sonoma or Napa Valley and both are about 60 minutes away.
 A car rental is essential for maximum wine country exploration.
 No worries, both airports feature an ample amount of rental agencies.